Annikkiq/MEAN-stack-project/Coursework/learning-diary.md

 - *25.06.2020*

-Today i started this project and watched the example project video.
-Some of the exercises are the same that i have done before, so i will just link them.
-New thing for me is Angular and im exited to learn it.
+Today I started this project and watched the example project video.
+Some of the exercises are the same that I have done before, so I will just link them.
+The new thing for me is Angular and I'm excited to learn it.

+- *26.06.2020*

+Today I'm continuing to learn Angular and making exercises.
+I coded through the Tour of Heroes tutorial and made Git repository for it: https://github.com/Annikkiq/angular-exercise.